debops/debops-keyring/README.rst

   their owners used within the DebOps Project.

 ``leader``
+  This file defines who the current DebOps Project Leader is.

+``admin``
-  This file defines who is the current DebOps Project Leader.
+  This file defines who the current DebOps Project Admin is.

 ``developers``
   This file lists all DebOps Developers.